jdbecker/space-factory-game/README.md

     - consruction
 - combat (protect me, join my wing)

-Using all this, the player will eventually build their own little empire, buliding more and more powerful ships, they will fit a more and more powerful fleet which they'll be able to use to clear more and more powerful enemies from guarding the keys to unlocking new technologies.
+Using all this, the player will eventually build their own little empire!
+Buliding more and more powerful ships, they will fit a more and more powerful fleet which they'll be able to use to clear more and more powerful enemies from guarding the keys to unlocking new technologies.

+The game takes the form of a single-stick shooter (top-down view, 2-dimensional controls).